KS-369/LyricJournalWeb/README.md

 1. **Register** a new account or **login** with existing credentials
 2. **Add lyrics** by filling out the song title, artist, lyric text, and optional personal notes
+3. **Tag your lyrics** using predefined categories (Mood, Genre, Theme) or create custom tags
-3. **View your collection** in the View Lyrics tab
+4. **View your collection** in the View Lyrics tab
-4. **Search** through your lyrics using the search bar
+5. **Search and filter** through your lyrics using the search bar and tag filters
-5. **Edit or delete** lyrics as needed
+6. **Edit or delete** lyrics as needed

 ## File Structure

 ```
 LyricJournalWeb/
 ├── public/
-│   ├── index.html      # Main HTML file
+│   ├── index.html      # Main HTML file with tag interface
-│   ├── script.js       # Frontend JavaScript
+│   ├── script.js       # Frontend JavaScript with tagging system
-│   └── style.css       # Styling
+│   └── style.css       # Styling with tag components
-├── server.js           # Express server and API routes
+├── server.js           # Express server with tag API endpoints
 ├── package.json        # Node.js dependencies
 ├── database.json       # Auto-generated user data (created on first run)
 └── README.md          # This file